upgradejs/plugin-preloader/README.md

 ```

 ## Usage
-The syncPreload and asyncPreload functions can operate effectively with standard Babel and ESLint configurations, ensuring that each plugin, preset, parser, or extend is processed and installed at the most recent version.
+The `preload` function can operate effectively with standard Babel and ESLint configurations, ensuring that each plugin, preset, parser, or extend is processed and installed at the most recent version.

 To designate a specific version rather than the latest for Babel plugins and presets, you can use the fourth element in the plugin/preset definition array item, bypassing the second and third elements - `["@babel/preset-react", undefined, undefined, "7.0.0"]`.